broeren/Curlometer_Extension/README.md

 ```

 In this equation $\hat{B_m}^i$ is the measured $m^{th}$ component of $B$ at the $i^{th}$ spacecraft, $B_m$ is the computed $m^{th}$ component of $B$ at $\xi$, $\partial_k B_{m}$ is the computed derivative of the $m^{th}$ component of $B$ with respect to the $k^{th}$ direction at $\xi$, and $r_k^{i}$ is the relative position of spacecraft $i$ with respect to $\xi$.
 In other words, if $x_{ik}$ is the $k^{th}$ component of spacecraft $i$'s location, then $r_k^{i} := x_{ik} - \xi_k$.

+This equation can be reformatted into an equation in matrix form with 12 equations and 12 unknowns.

 ```math
  \begin{bmatrix} \hat{B}_x^{1} \\ \hat{B}_x^{2} \\ \hat{B}_x^{3} \\ \hat{B}_x^{4} \\ \hat{B}_y^{1} \\ \hat{B}_y^{2} \\ \hat{B}_y^{3} \\ \hat{B}_y^{4} \\ \hat{B}_z^{1} \\ \hat{B}_z^{2} \\ \hat{B}_z^{3} \\ \hat{B}_z^{4}  \end{bmatrix}